karlstolley/drc-accessible-images/README.md

       <img src="flowers.jpg" alt="Photo of flowers." />
     </div>

-Not only does that provide a styling hook in CSS (`div.photo` or just `.photo`) for adding borders and other design elements to the image, but it lends itself to including a caption of some sort, probably as a paragraph element:
+That pattern provides a styling hook in CSS (`div.photo` or just `.photo`) for adding borders and other design elements to the image, and it also lends itself to including a caption of some sort, probably as a paragraph element:

     <div class="photo">
       <img src="flowers.jpg" alt="Photo of flowers." />